atomone-hub/atom.one/README.md

 ### Network informations

-You can get a list of public Explorers, RPCs, seed node, persistent_peers... on [cosmos.directory/atomone](https://cosmos.directory/atomone)

 ### Discord channel

 For more immediate communication, you are also welcome to use [the validator channel on Discord](https://discord.com/channels/1050058681414340701/1052259303924445204).